Oil falls to $74 on risk-averse mood, U.S. Gulf output - Up News Info

 “U.S. production in the Gulf of Mexico, which had been shut down as a result of the hurricane, is gradually returning to the market,” said Carsten Fritsch, an analyst at Commerzbank.

 A rise in the U.S. rig count, an early indicator of future output, to its highest since April 2020 also kept a lid on prices.
-(Reporing by Alex Lawler; Additional reporting by Sonali Paul in Melbourne, and Roslan Khasawneh and Koustav Samanta in Singapore; Editing by Tom Hogue and Emelia Sithole-Matarise)
+(Reporing by Alex Lawler; Additional reporting by Sonali Paul in Melbourne, and Roslan Khasawneh and Koustav Samanta in Singapore; Editing by Tom Hogue, Emelia Sithole-Matarise and Jan Harvey)